vacp2p/rfc/content/docs/rfcs/72/README.md

 `appIdentifier`: application identifier, MUST be a string

 ## Credentials:
+After RLN credentials are generated, it MUST be stored in a JSON schema.
+An on chain membership contract SHOULD be used to create the memebershipHash.
 The Waku RLN credentials MUST consist of a `membershipHash` and `WakuCredential`.